People

 Professor Bhaskar Vira

-• Pro-Vice-Chancellor for Education at University of Cambridge; Fellow at Fitzwilliam College, Cambridge.
+• Pro-Vice-Chancellor for Education and Environmental Sustainability at University of Cambridge; Fellow at Fitzwilliam College, Cambridge.

 Professor Bhaskar Vira, FAcSS, is Pro-Vice-Chancellor for Education, and Professor of Political Economy at the Department of Geography, a Fellow of Fitzwilliam Colleage, and an Honorary Fellow of St John's College.
 Trained as an economist, Bhaskar's research focuses on the political economy of land-use and landscape level strategies, water use and management, forest management, biodiversity conservation, ecosystem services and human well-being, with a specific focus on South Asia.
 He works with a number of PhD students and early career researchers on his broad interests in the political economy of environment and development, and has collaborations with colleagues in both academic and non-academic institutions in South Asia and around the world.
 He is currently leading a major initiative on Decent Work and Youth Livelihoods.
 He has led large scale applied research projects that involve interdisciplinary conversations across the natural and social services, and contributes regularly to policy advisory processes across the science-policy interface.